Configure and manage backup for Azure Blobs using Azure Backup

 You can also assign the roles to the vault at the Subscription or Resource Group levels according to your convenience.

-In the storage account that needs to be protected, navigate to the Access Control (IAM) tab on the left navigation pane.
+In the storage account that needs to be protected, go to the Access Control (IAM) tab on the left navigation pane.

 Select Add role assignments to assign the required role.